Chapter 178, ANIMALS

 D. Plea of not guilty.
-If a person charged with a violation denies any part of all of the violation as charged in the appearance ticket, he or she may so indicate on the ticket and return it to the City court, together with security in the amount of $20.
+If a person charged with a violation denies any part of all of the violation as charged in the appearance ticket, he or she may so indicate on the ticket and return it to the City court, together with security in the amount set by City Court.

 (1) Except for violations of § 178-10, entitled "Dogs to be controlled; leash required," and § 178-14, entitled "Vicious dogs," any violation of this article shall be punishable as determined by the court in accordance with the below schedule:

-(a) For a first offense: a fine not to exceed $25.
+(a) For a first offense: see fee schedule.

-(b) For the second offense within the preceding five years: a fine not to exceed $50.
+(b) For the second offense within the preceding five years: see fee schedule.

-(c) For a third offense within the preceding five years: a fine not to exceed $100 or imprisonment for not more than 15 days, or both.
+(c) For a third offense within the preceding five years: see fee schedule or imprisonment for not more than 15 days, or both.

 (2) Violations of § 178-10, regarding the leash requirement, shall be punishable as determined by the court in accordance with the below schedule:

-(b) For the second offense within the prior five years: a fine of not less than $100, but no more than $200 and 20 hours of community service dedicated to humane animal treatment.
+(b) For the second offense within the prior five years: see fee schedule and 20 hours of community service dedicated to humane animal treatment.

-(c) For the third offense within the prior five years: a fine of not less than $200, but no more than $500 and 40 hours of community service dedicated to humane animal treatment.
+(c) For the third offense within the prior five years: see fee schedule and 40 hours of community service dedicated to humane animal treatment.

 § 178-19.
 Proceedings to determine nuisance or dangerous dogs.
 [Amended 10-19-1987 by Ord.
 No. 120-87]